ardikaveh/kong/README.md

 - KPaginate should be reactive to items change ref prop
 - Add types to useService services, services in ServiceCatalog.vue
 - Add unit tests for filtering, adding a service
+- Should we add mixin (var) for mobile media tags